 6. What are the laws regarding employment termination in Argentina?

-• If the termination is for cause, the employer must notify the employee in writing of the allegations that led to the dismissal.
+If the termination is due to cause, the employer must also inform the employee in writing about the allegations that led to the dismissal.

 Employees in Argentina have the option to resign by providing their employer with 15 days of notice or by compensating their employer with 15 days’ salary.